-3. OVERTIME - OTHER THAN SHIFTWORKERS
+4. OVERTIME - OTHER THAN SHIFTWORKERS

 - (a) (i) The Head of Agency may require an employee to work reasonable overtime at overtime rates, and such employee is to work overtime in accordance with such requirement.
 No overtime is to be worked without the prior approval of the Head of Agency or a person authorised by the Head of Agency to approve overtime work. - (ii) For all time worked in excess of the ordinary hours of work, Monday to Saturday inclusive, payment is to be made at the rate of time and a half for the first two hours, and double time thereafter.
-For overtime work on Sunday, payment of double time and overtime performed on a holiday with pay or such other day as may be allowed as a State Service Holiday (other than rostered shiftwork) to be paid at double time and one half. - (b) Overtime is payable to all employees classified up to the maximum salary point of Band 8 of the General Stream at their normal salary rate, including the Higher Duties Allowance/More Responsible Duties Allowance provisions and subject to the provisions of this clause. - (c) An employee who undertakes duties assigned a classification of Bands 7 and 8 of the General Stream is eligible for payment for overtime worked if the Head of Agency is satisfied the employee is required to: - (i) work according to the provisions of Clause 6 (Availability and Recall) of Part VII Hours of Work and Overtime for Day Work; - (ii) respond to an emergency incident or event; - (iii) undertake specialist work according to a planned event or program that is not able to be undertaken during normal business hours of work.
+For overtime work on Sunday, payment of double time and overtime performed on a holiday with pay or such other day as may be allowed as a State Service Holiday (other than rostered shiftwork) to be paid at double time and one half. - (b) Overtime is payable to all employees classified up to the maximum salary point of Band 8 of the General Stream at their normal salary rate, including the Higher Duties Allowance/More Responsible Duties Allowance provisions and subject to the provisions of this clause.

-An employee who performs duties which regularly requires them to work on holidays with pay is, where mutually agreed, by the employee, employer and the appropriate union, to be paid in addition to any paid time off in lieu granted by the employer concerned, at the rate of time and a half of their ordinary rate for the first eight hours worked during their normal spread of hours, and thereafter in accordance with the overtime rates set forth in paragraph (ii) above.
+(c) An employee who performs duties which regularly requires them to work on holidays with pay is, where mutually agreed, by the employee, employer and the appropriate union, to be paid in addition to any paid time off in lieu granted by the employer concerned, at the rate of time and a half of their ordinary rate for the first eight hours worked during their normal spread of hours, and thereafter in accordance with the overtime rates set forth in paragraph (a)(ii) above.